Antonio Porchia

 Antonio Porchia (/it/; November 13, 1885 – November 9, 1968) was an Argentine poet.

 Porchia was born in Conflenti, Italy, but, after the death of his father in 1900, moved to Argentina.

 Porchia wrote a Spanish book entitled Voces ("Voices"), a book of aphorisms.
 It has since been translated into Italian and into English (by W.S.
 Merwin, Copper Canyon Press, 2003), French, and German.

-A very influential, yet extremely succinct writer, Porchia has been a cult author for a number of renowned figures of contemporary literature and thought such as André Breton, Jorge Luis Borges, Don Paterson, Roberto Juarroz and Henry Miller, amongst others.
+Porchia was a cult author for a number of renowned figures of contemporary literature and thought such as André Breton, Jorge Luis Borges, Don Paterson, Roberto Juarroz and Henry Miller, amongst others.
 Some critics have paralleled his work to Japanese haiku and found many similarities with a number of Zen schools of thought.